natharateh/wikipedia-slackbot/docs/success.md

 layout: success
 ---

-# You added Slack for Wikipedia to your workspace
+# You added Wikipedia Search for Slack to your workspace

 Type `/wikipedia help` to see all available commands.